 Historically, this conflict turns, I think, on the answer to the question whether the Scriptures, given in the great time-cycle which closed in the middle ages, can pass over into our present time-cycle, whose field and sweep of thought is far wider, and fill its utmost compass with truths unchanged in their essence.
-To show that they can and that they do was the aim of livered up to Pilate, Dr. Upham remarks : "Hu- the essays in "The Star of Our Lord," on the relation of the universe to Christ, and on the astronomical doubt as to Christianity.
+To show that they can and that they do was the aim of the essays in "The Star of Our Lord," on the relation of the universe to Christ, and on the astronomical doubt as to Christianity.

 Just now the Bible assailants attack the old Covenant.
-Their assaults upon it must be, can be, and will be met point by point; yet, even for the older Scripture, which our Lord said cannot be broken," the true battle-ground is in front of the battlements and towers of the Gospel, for that four-square fortress of God commands all the approaches to the lines that than that of a union by faith and love with secure and defend this truth.
-All there was of Christ Jesus, who of God is made unto us vital force and effect in the epoch-making as sault on the gospels by Strauss, in A.D.
-1834, was conceded by Neander when, in his life of Jesus, he said that St. Matthew's Gospel was Thus repeatedly throughout his made up of fragments.
-To that uncritical and choice pages Dr Upham's last appeal is to the heretical concession I have opposed new evidence, drawn from the Gospel itself, showing pertinently chosen that one can scarcely ever that it was written seven years after the crucishould not be printed till after my death.
-Because of urgent, persistent persuasions, 'The Wise Men' was published by Sheldon, in 1869, they are arguments made up from selections and I was also prevailed upon, though very reluctant, to put my name to it.
-I am a Condemonstrate Christ's true Divinity, and given gregationalist, and call myself a Puritan, as "that believing in Him we might have life several of their ministers-Cotton and others-Phillips, agents at the Methodist Book Concern, wise and good men who no longer live on the earth, wished to republish 'The Wise Men.
-Their proposal to do that was a pleasant sur-
+Their assaults upon it must be, can be, and will be met point by point; yet, even for the older Scripture, which our Lord said 'cannot be broken," the true battle-ground is in front of the battlements and towers of the Gospel, for that four-square fortress of God commands all the approaches to the lines that secure and defend this truth.
+All there was of vital force and effect in the epoch-making assault on the gospels by Strauss, in A.D.
+1884, was conceded by Neander when, in his life of Jesus, he said that St. Matthew's Gospel was made up of fragments.
+To that uncritical and heretical concession I have opposed new evidence, drawn from the Gospel itself, showing that it was written seven years after the cruci-

+"For years I intended that my writings should not be printed till after my death.
+Because of urgent, persistent persuasions, 'The Wise Men' was published by Sheldon, in 1869, and I was also prevailed upon, though very reluctant, to put my name to it.
+I am a Congregationalist, and call myself a Puritan, as several of 'their ministers-Cotton and otherswere ancestors of mine ; yet in 1873 Nelson and Phillips, agents at the Methodist Book Concern, wise and good men who no longer live on the earth, wished to republish 'The Wise Men.'
+Their proposal to do that was a pleasant surscript yellow with age.'
+The Church and Science I have not seen.
+Dating as far back as 1861, in has long been out of print.
+But I have read a full account of it in the North American Review, when Dr. Peabody was editor, and some of the points are here given.
+The writer says and We wish in portant and remarkable book.
+It is printed anonymously, no clew whatever being given to the name of the author, and no hint of his station, condition, or residence.
+Even the publisher is unable to tell whose book it is that he is publishing.
+Issued so quietly by a wholly unknown writer, it will be slow in finding its public and its admirers, but it will be sure to find them in the end.
+The author of so solid and ingenious a work can afford to wait for its appreciation and to trust to time in giving it its

-"As to my books, there are other facts that ought to be known, and especially so as to The Church and Science.'
-But I will only further add that in my writings there is much (though not all) of the thought on the conflict as to the Bible of a life that has now reached its seventy-fifth year, and the truths and facts I have set forth have long been considered.
-The chapters which prove the date of St. Matthew's Gospel were printed from manuscript vellow with age.
+"As to my books, there are other facts that The Church and Science.'
+But I will only further add that in my writings there is much as to the Bible of a life that has now reached Christ, the Son of God; and that believing ye its seventy-fifth year, and the truths and facts I have set forth have long been considered.
+The chapters which prove the date of St. Matthew's Gospel were printed from manu-